jefferyabbott/Uncommitted/README.md

 ## Support This Project

-If you find DevBldr useful, consider buying the developer a coffee!
+If you find Uncommitted useful, consider buying the developer a coffee!

 [![Buy Me A Coffee](https://img.shields.io/badge/Buy%20Me%20A%20Coffee-support-yellow?style=for-the-badge&logo=buy-me-a-coffee)](https://buymeacoffee.com/jefferyabbott)